Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

      }
    }

-2. KMS sends a response message with the identifier for the Media Pipeline and the Media Session:
+2. Kurento sends a response message with the identifier for the Media Pipeline and the Media Session:

 .. code-block:: json